rwb/ccjs489h/README.md

 ### Synthesizing Literature

-* the most basic way to summarize literature is to simply provide an annotated bibliography
+* the most basic way to summarize literature is to provide an annotated bibliography
 * many researchers will do this as they organize the literature
 * so, an annotated bibliography can be a step along the way
 * but an annotated bibliography is not a literature review